toonoisy/toonoisy.github.io/_posts/2022-03-28-how-this-site-was-built.md

 - Theme installation and usage

   Follow the author's README.md, it normally explained everything.
-But still I made a mistake in my *_config.yml* due to careless, which caused deployment failure later:
+But still I made a careless mistake in my *_config.yml*, which caused deployment failure later:

-  For the line to specify theme name, if it was one of Github Pages' "[supported themes](https://pages.github.com/themes/)", you may type `theme: THEME-NAME`, but for any other themes, you need to type `remote_theme: AUTHOR-NAME/THEME-NAME`, so the correct config for me was `remote_theme: riggraz/no-style-please`, instead of `theme: no-style-please`.
+  For the line to specify theme name, if it was one of GitHub Pages' "[supported themes](https://pages.GitHub.com/themes/)", you may type `theme: THEME-NAME`, but for any other themes, you need to use `remote_theme: AUTHOR-NAME/THEME-NAME`, so the correct config for me was `remote_theme: riggraz/no-style-please`, instead of `theme: no-style-please`.

 #### Step #5: Time to make content